 CBD exerts this antagonistic effect on THC mainly by boosting the levels of the endocannabinoids that our bodies produce, which act to block THC from activating the receptors.

 Based on numerous animal studies and very limited human studies, THC and CBD, through their effect on the ECS, have been found to act to reduce the sensations of pain, play a role in the inflammatory response, boost immune system function, and alter mood, appetite, memory, and energy levels.

 Thanks to the affinity of THC to the CN1 receptors in our brains, the majority of applications for THC are tied to the function of these specific brain regions.
-The highest density of these receptors are involved in sedation, appetite, motor abilities, short-term memory, and execution.
+The highest density of these receptors is involved in sedation, appetite, motor abilities, short-term memory, and execution.